joe-winter/pokemon-catalogue/README.md

-# Pokemon Catelogue
+# Pokemon Catalogue

 ## Live

-The website has been delpoy on vercel: https://pokemon-catalogue-omega.vercel.app/
+The website has been deployed on vercel: https://pokemon-catalogue-omega.vercel.app/

 ## Local